danielj41/monad-buzz/README.md

 # monad-buzz
-fizzbuzz without out all the sad mutation and interleaved IO
+fizzbuzz without out all the sad mutation and interleaved IO [satire [kinda]]

 ## featuring